 فَخَرَجَ رَسُولُ اللَّهِ صَلَّى اللهُ عَلَيْهِ وَسَلَّمَ إلَى الطَّائِفِ، يَلْتَمِسُ النُّصْرَةَ مِنْ ثَقِيفٍ، وَالْمَنَعَةَ بِهِمْ مِنْ قَوْمِهِ، وَرَجَاءَ أَنْ يَقْبَلُوا مِنْهُ مَا جَاءَهُمْ بِهِ مِنْ اللَّهِ عَزَّ وَجَلَّ.

-"The Messenger (saw) went out to Ta'if seeking the support (nusrah) and protection of Thaqeef (a clan in Ta'if) against his tribe and that they embrace what he received from Allah (swt)."
+"The Messenger (saw) went out to Ta'if seeking the support (nusrah) and protection (mana'a) of Thaqeef (a clan in Ta'if) against his tribe and that they embrace what he received from Allah (swt)."
 (Ibn Hisham, as-Seera al-Nabawiyyah, Vol.1, p.
 419)

 He initiated discussions with the three leaders of Thaqeef (Abd Yalil, Mas'ud and Habib) who all rejected his call and ordered their followers to stone the Messenger (saw) as he left to return to Mecca.
 Imam Kinani narrated: